Javedfnadaf/My-First-Code/README.md

-media institute java script projects
+javascript project of media institue of technology